os2display/docs/guidelines/code-standards.md

 ### PHP

-__TODO:__ Should we go for PHP7 compatability, so we can slowly get there?
+__TODO:__ Should we go for PHP7 compatibility, so we can slowly get there?

 Code must be compatible with PHP 5.6.
-Compatability can be checked using PHP_Codesniffer.
+Compatibility can be checked using PHP_Codesniffer.

 Code must conform to the [Drupal Coding Standards](https://drupal.org/coding-standards).
 We know that this is not the standard for Symfony projects.

-See the [codesniffer](codesniffer.md) documenet for information about setting up code sniffer.
+See the [codesniffer](codesniffer.md) document for information about setting up code sniffer.

 ### JavaScript